 Line 2 - Include the total of withholdings and credits provided by the Code or special laws for the taxable year, including the non refunded tax paid in excess corresponding to the previous taxable year.
-Add lines 2(a), 2(c), 2(d), 2(f) and 2(g), Part I of the return, line 10, Part II of Schedule L Incentives, lines 9, 14 and 15, Part II of Schedule P Incentives, line 8, Part II of Schedule N Incentives, line 4(o), Part III of Schedule V Incentives, line 7, Part II of Schedule W Incentives, line 5(m) or 9 (as applicable), Part IV of Schedule X Incentives, and line 5(h) or 9 (as applicable), Part II of Schedule A Incentives and line 2, Part II of Schedule BB Incentives.
+Add lines 2(a), 2(c), 2(d), 2(f) and 2(g), Part I of the return, line 10, Part II of Schedule L Incentives, lines 9, 14 and 15, Part II of Schedule P Incentives, line 8, Part II of Schedule N Incentives, line 4(m), Part III of Schedule V Incentives, line 7, Part II of Schedule W Incentives, line 5(k) or 9 (as applicable), Part IV of Schedule X Incentives, and line 5(h) or 9 (as applicable), Part II of Schedule Y Incentives, line 6, Part III of Schedule AA Incentives and line 2, Part II of Schedule BB Incentives.